 An optical coherence tomography (OCT) test provides highly detailed cross-sectional images of the retina that show its thickness, helping determine whether fluid has leaked into retinal tissue.

 Even if not all vision loss from diabetic retinopathy can be prevented or treated, patients usually are able to find resources to help them live with diminished vision.
 If you have been diagnosed with diabetic retinopathy or diabetes and have vision loss that cannot be reversed, an eye specialist can help you find access to rehabilitation with a variety of tools to make everyday living with this disease a little bit easier.
-A retina specialist can also help connect you with others who have similar limitations.
+A retinal doctor can also help connect you with others who have similar limitations.

 |Tel||:||(65) 9677 3141|